jmiller84/cv/README.md

 <br>
 ### Positivity Stream

-A twitter style application that using the chatGPT API to review users posts and only allow positive message to be posted on the message boards.
+A twitter style application that uses the chatGPT API to review users posts and only allow positive message to be posted on the message boards.
 Built using TDD.

 **Tech Used**

-Python, Flask, Postgresql, HTML
+Python, Flask, Postgresql, HTML,
 <br>
 <br>